openfisca/country-template/.conda/README.md

 - Create an account on https://anaconda.org.
 - Create a token on https://anaconda.org/openfisca/settings/access with _Allow write access to the API site_.
 Warning, it expire on 2023/01/13.
-- Put the token in a CI env variable ANACONDA_TOKEN.
+- Put the token in a CI env variable `ANACONDA_TOKEN`.

 ## Manual actions before CI exists

 To create the package you can do the following in the project root folder:

-- Edit `.conda/meta.yaml` and update it if needed:
+- Edit `.conda/meta.yaml` and update it if needed with:
     - Version number
     - Hash SHA256
     - Package URL on PyPi